carbonplan/research/articles/dac-calculator-explainer/index.md

 ## Key insights

-With default settings, the calculator yields the highest cost for solar, second highest for wind, and lowest for NGCC.<Reference color={meta.color} data={sidenotes[5]}/> But, as we will explore, these costs reflect just one specific set of assumptions.
+With default settings, the calculator yields the highest cost for solar, second highest for wind, and lowest for NGCC.<Cite id='horizontal.defaults'/> But, as we will explore, these costs reflect just one specific set of assumptions.

 <CostSummary
   windTotalCost={365.476}